Inflectra/spira-documentation/docs/Unit-Testing-Integration/Integrating-with-NUnit.md

 - Download the add-in's zip file from the [Inflectra downloads page](http://www.inflectra.com/SpiraPlan/Downloads.aspx).
 - Unzip the archive
-- Copy *SpiraTestNUnitAddIn.dll* and *Newtonsoft.Json.dll* into the the NUnit console addins folder (typically here: C:\Program Files (x86)\NUnit.org\nunit-console\addins).
-The addins folder is also named "tools" in some newer versions of NUnit 3.
+- Copy *SpiraTestNUnitAddIn.dll* and *Newtonsoft.Json.dll* into the the NUnit console runner's addins/tools folder.
+If the runner is installed as a standalone application, this is typically either: "C:\Program Files (x86)\NUnit.org\nunit-console\addins" or "C:\Program Files (x86)\NUnit.org\nunit-console\tools".
+See the box below if you are using nuget.
-- Once they've been copied, open the NUnit *addins* file (typically *nunit.bundle.addins* in the folder C:\Program Files (x86)\NUnit.org\nunit-console) and add *addins\SpiraTestNUnitAddIn.dll* on a new line in the file.
-For versions which do not contain the addins folder, place the .dll files next to nunit3-console.exe in the tools folder, and open the *nunit.console.nuget.addins* file to add *SpiraTestNUnitAddIn.dll* on a new line instead.
-Save the file.
-Note that the "addins" in the new line we add is to give NUnit the relative path of where the addin is now installed.

-### If installing NUnit 3 and NUnit's Console Runner from NuGet
+- Once copied, open the NUnit *addins* file:

+	- if your NUnit has an addins folder: open the *nunit.bundle.addins* file in the folder "C:\Program Files (x86)\NUnit.org\nunit-console" and add a new line to the file that says `addins\SpiraTestNUnitAddIn.dll`
+	- if your NUnit has a tools folder: open the *nunit.console.nuget.addins* file in that tools folder and add a new line to the file that says `SpiraTestNUnitAddIn.dll`

+!!! info "Using NUnit and the console runner from NuGet"
-- If integrating via NuGet, the filepaths provided above will be incorrect.
-Instead, find the location of the the version of the NUnit Console Runner referenced by the PATH variable in your windows environment variables.
+	If integrating via NuGet, find the location of the the version of the NUnit Console Runner referenced by the PATH variable in your windows environment variables.

-- If you have installed the console runner via NuGet, this PATH variable will not be set for you, and it is [highly reccomended to do this manually](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)).
+	When installing the console runner via NuGet, this PATH variable will not be set for you.
+We [recommended you do this manually](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)).
 You should set this new PATH variable to a filepath which ends at the folder containing the nunit3-console.exe you wish to execute.

 	- If you cannot or do not wish to add a new PATH variable, you must replace "nunit3-console" in each console command with a filepath to the correct nunit-console.exe file (the file its self, not the folder like the PATH variable expects).
 	- If installing globally via NuGet, there will be a folder approximately at C:/Users/{your username}/.nuget/packages/nunit.consolerunnner which contains different versions, it is important that the version you are executing is the version you place the .dll files next to and make the appropriate file changes. .nuget is hidden so make sure to have show hidden folders enabled or manually navigate to the folder.
 	- If installing within a solution's packages folder instead of globally (not recommended), the files you are looking for will be within that solutions packages folder.

 If you've followed all the steps correctly, the SpiraPlan NUnit add-in should now be properly installed.
 For reference your nunit.bundle.addins file may look something like this: